-The above process may be repeated two to three times a day until the congestion is relieved.
+- Repeat the steam inhalation two to three times a day until the congestion is relieved.

-4. Consume a Concoction of Honey
+3. Consume a concoction of honey

 Credited with potent antibacterial and antiviral properties, honey may help fight the underlying infection that is causing the buildup of mucus.

 Moreover, the humectant effect of honey can help water down the mucus trapped in your respiratory passages and can facilitate its expulsion.
+(4)

 Note: Giving honey to children below the age of 1 year must be avoided.
 Honey may be contaminated with botulism spores, which can cause poisoning in infants.

-External application of a warm onion poultice may help alleviate chest congestion.
 When placed on the chest, the heat from the poultice seeps into the skin to break up the coagulated mucus.